ADULTS, COUPLES

 He believes that many emotional difficulties are maintained by the relationship we have with ourselves.
 Through becoming more aware of our thoughts, feelings and internal dialogue, it becomes possible to understand why we respond in certain ways and begin developing healthier, more compassionate patterns.

 Rather than offering quick solutions, Ben works collaboratively with clients to help them make sense of their experiences, strengthen their emotional wellbeing, and build more satisfying relationships with themselves and others.
+He believes in the primacy of meeting whatever you bring to therapy with compassionate curiosity rather than criticism or judgment.

 Ben offers therapy for individuals and couples online throughout the UK, as well as in person from our therapy rooms in Blackheath, South East London.